 3) checking for internal consistencies, for example, running frequencies and looking for outliers on certain data elements and

 4) comparing the most recent data year with past data years to detect any unusual or unexpected changes

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

 Since the registration of deaths is a legal requirement in each Canadian province and territory, reporting is virtually complete.
-Undercoverage is thought to be minimal, but is being monitored.
-Undercoverage may occur because of late registration, but this is much less common than with birth registration.
+Under-coverage is thought to be minimal, but is being monitored.
+Under-coverage may occur because of late registration, but this is much less common than in birth registration.
 Death registration is necessary for the legal burial or disposal of a body, as well as for settling estate matters, so there is a strong incentive for relatives or officials to complete a registration in a timely manner.
 Some deaths are registered by local authorities, but the paperwork is not forwarded to provincial or territorial registrars before a cut-off date.
-These cases for 2000 data represented approximately 200 deaths, seven years after the year of death (accumulated late records), or less than one-tenth of a percent of the total records.
+These cases for 1996 represent approximately 400 deaths, 6 years after the year of death (accumulated late records), or two-tenths of one percent of the total records.

-Overcoverage is minimal.
-Deaths of non-residents of Canada are registered but are excluded from most tabulations.
+Over-coverage is minimal.
+Deaths of non-residents in Canada are registered but are excluded from most tabulations.
 Duplicate death registrations are identified as part of the regular processing operations on each provincial and territorial subset, as well as by additional inter-provincial checks.
 Possible duplicate registrations are verified against microfilmed registrations or optical images, or by consulting with the provinces and territories.